MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Evaluation Results

 \textbf{Multi-File Modifications Show Lower Resolution Rates.}

 Figure~\ref{fig:resolution-filecount} reveals a dramatic degradation in resolution rates as the number of required file modifications increases.
-Single-file tasks achieve 12.3--15.1\% resolution rates across models, substantially higher than the 3.4--5.2\% overall performance (a 2.5--4.5x difference).
-However, this success rapidly diminishes with task complexity.
+Under the Automated retrieval setting, single-file tasks (71 tasks) achieve 12.7--15.5\% resolution rates, substantially higher than the 3.23--4.23\% overall rates.
+Under the Oracle retrieval setting, single-file rates rise further to 9.9--25.4\%, reflecting that localization is the dominant bottleneck on simpler tasks.
+However, success rapidly diminishes with task complexity under both settings.